Parc naturel régional de la Martinique: Diversity of fauna and flora

 Seventeen species of terrestrial mammals have been recorded in Martinique, along with 21 species of reptiles and 6 species of amphibians which occupy a variety of environments of the island.
 Among arthropods, naturalists have identified 16 species of crustaceans, a hundred or so spiders and mygalomorphs, 1,139 species of hexapods including 30 species of odonates, 40 species of butterflies and more than 300 moths and at least 14 species of Hymenoptera apoidea according to a preliminary study, and at least 18 species of ladybirds.

 Martinique has more than 60 breeding bird species.
-The islets of Sainte-Anne contain nesting places important to seabirds such as the red-billed tropicbird, the bridled tern, Audubon's shearwater, the brown noddy or the sooty tern.There are 396 species of tree in Martinique, of which 20% are endemic to the Lesser Antilles, the greatest diversity of trees among the islands.
+The islets of Sainte-Anne contain nesting places important to seabirds such as the red-billed tropicbird, the bridled tern, Sargasso shearwater, the brown noddy or the sooty tern.There are 396 species of tree in Martinique, of which 20% are endemic to the Lesser Antilles, the greatest diversity of trees among the islands.
 As of 2010, 56 were in danger of local extinction and 12 of total extinction.
 More generally, the island has 1238 native spermatophytes and 259 native pteridophytes.
 Of the total spermatophytes, 39 species are endemic to this island, 177 to the Lesser Antilles and 172 to the Caribbean.